Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 Emily Dubinsky, Treasurer

-Emily Dubinsky is the Founder and CEO of Emily Emmett, Inc., a jewelry design firm.
-She was previously a Private Wealth Advisor in the Investment Management Division of Goldman Sachs where she advised clients on asset allocation, portfolio management, and philanthropy.
+Emily Dubinsky is the Boston studio manager and senior bespoke designer for Frank Darling, a female-founded custom jewelry design firm based in NYC.
+Before she was recruited by Frank Darling to open and manage their first satellite studio, Emily ran her own custom jewelry design firm.
+She returned to the world of jewelry after serving as a Private Wealth Advisor in the Investment Management Division of Goldman Sachs where she advised clients on asset allocation, portfolio management, and philanthropy.
 Prior to that, Emily spent five years with the Gemological Institute of America, where she served as Senior Manager of the Colored Stones Identification Group in their New York and Bangkok laboratories.
 In this role, she oversaw client services and research projects for colored gemstones.
 Emily holds an MBA from Columbia Business School, a Master’s Degree in Geological & Environmental Sciences from Stanford University, and a BA in Geology summa cum laude from Amherst College.
-She sits on the leadership council of the Greensward Circle, the young professionals’ network of the Central Park Conservancy.

 Karla Goldman